 Although psychiatric medications don't cure mental illness, they can often significantly improve symptoms.
 Psychiatric medications can also help make other treatments, such as psychotherapy, more effective.
 The best medication for you will depend on your particular situation.

 Psychotherapy, also called talk therapy, involves talking with a mental health provider.
 During psychotherapy, you learn about your moods, feelings, thoughts and behavior.
 With the insight and knowledge you gain, you can develop coping and stress management skills.
-There are many types of psychotherapy, each with a specific approach to improving your mental wellbeing.
-Often you can successfully complete psychotherapy in a few months, but you may need long-term treatment in some cases.
+There are many types of psychotherapy, each with a specific approach to improving your mental well-being.
+Often you can successfully complete psychotherapy in a few months, but in some cases you might need long-term treatment.
 It can take place one-on-one, in a group or with family members.